CMUBuggy/cmubuggy.org/README.md

 This is the git repo for the source code running cmubuggy.org.

+> Q: What do you call the code for the CMU Sweepstakes Alumni Website?
+>
+> A: Buggy Software!
+>
+>   -- Anonymous

 cmubuggy.org is the public website for the Carnegie Mellon University affiliated Buggy Alumni Association.

 The site is built around a number of 3rd party platforms and tools.
 If you want to set up a local dev version of the site, cloning the repo is a start, but depending on your project you may need additional pieces of the puzzle: